-As previously noted, on December 20, 2016, the Trust issued \$400.0 million aggregate principal amount of 3.873% Series 3 senior debentures due November 30, 2023.
+On December 20, 2016, the Trust issued \$400.0 million aggregate principal amount of 3.873% Series 3 senior debentures due November 30, 2023 (the "2023 Debentures").
 Interest on the 2023 Debentures is payable semi-annually in arrears on May 30 and November 30 of each year.
 The 2023 Debentures rank equally with all of the Trust's existing and future unsubordinated and unsecured indebtedness and are guaranteed by Granite REIT and Granite GP.
-At December 31, 2016, all of the 2023 Debentures remained outstanding and the balance net of issuance costs was \$397.8 million.
+At December 31, 2017, all of the 2023 Debentures remained outstanding and the balance net of issuance costs was \$398.1 million.

 Also on December 20, 2016, the Trust entered into a cross currency interest rate swap to exchange the 3.873% interest payments from the 2023 Debentures for euro denominated payments at a 2.43% interest rate.
-Under the terms of the swap, the Trust will pay principal proceeds of €281.1 million and receive \$400.0 million on November 30, 2023.
-As at December 31, 2016, the fair value of the cross currency interest rate swap was a net financial liability of \$10.2 million.
-The fair value of the cross currency interest rate swap is dependent upon a number of assumptions in particular the euro foreign exchange rate.
+Under the terms of the swap, the Trust will pay principal proceeds of €281.1 million in exchange for which it will receive \$400.0 million on November 30, 2023.
+As at December 31, 2017, the fair value of the cross currency interest rate swap was a net financial liability of \$42.0 million.
+The fair value of the cross currency interest rate swap is dependent upon a number of assumptions including the euro exchange rate against the Canadian dollar and the euro and Canadian government benchmark interest rates.